Creamy Pumpkin Chai

 4. Assemble The Beverage

-Combine 2/3 cup whole milk, 2/3 cup chai concentrate, and two tablespoons of pumpkin puree into a Vitamix or other blender.
+Combine 2/3 cup whole milk, 2/3 cup chai concentrate, 2-3 tablespoons of pumpkin puree, and 1 tablespoon astragalus root powder into a Vitamix or other blender.
 Add scrapings from the vanilla pod (or 1/2 tsp vanilla extract) and blend until smooth.
 Add back to the small saucepan and heat on low until warm.
 Pour into mugs, top with whip cream and freshly shaved nutmeg, snuggle up into your favorite blanket and enjoy the holiday cheer.

 Native to North America pumpkins are not only tasty to eat but full of important vitamins and antioxidants.
 Loaded with Vitamin A, C, and E these beautiful symbols of the changing seasons are thought to not only help boost the body's immunity but offer antioxidant benefits as well.
 They are easy to grow, and the seeds can be saved and roasted for a nutritious snack once you’ve carved and consumed the flesh of the squash.

 Are traditionally used to aid in digestion.
 A specific for alleviating bloating and gas, these potent herbal allies are a staple in herbal health.
 Not only are carminatives soothing to the digestive system, but to the mind as well.
 Carminative herbs are both grounding and warming, quiet and ease the spirit.

 This traditional herb is a staple in the Chinese materia medica and is used abundantly in North America as well.
 To learn more about the immune and respiratory supportive properties of Astragalus see our seasonal medicine page for an in-depth look at this seasonal go-to.